engrl/Assignment-2-Lexical-Scoping/README.md

 # Assignment-2-Lexical-Scoping
-#Create the variable: y = 4.56
+# With a variable given: y = 4.37
-## Then, fill in the fprintf statements using these variables that will accomplish the following:
+## Fill in the fprintf statements using the given variable:
 ## fprintf(
-  y is 4.6 !
+  y is 4.370 !
- y=4.56
+ y=4.37
 y =
      4.5600
      3.7000
- y is 4.6 !
+ y is 4.3700 !
   get <- function() x
 ##